Q: Don’t all children with disabilities receive some sort of government cash benefit?

 A: Yes.
-Minor disabled children of low-income parents may qualify for SSI in their own right, and may continue to draw SSI after a review at age 18 if they are unable to perform “substantial gainful activity,” i.e., earn at least $1,040/month gross (in 2013) at a non-sheltered job.
+Minor disabled children of low-income parents may qualify for SSI in their own right, and may continue to draw SSI after a review at age 18 if they are unable to perform “substantial gainful activity,” i.e., earn at least $1,130/month gross (in 2016) at a non-sheltered job.
 To qualify as an adult disabled child and draw benefits on a parent’s work record, however, the onset date of the disability is critical.
 The claimant must be able to prove that the disability began during the developmental years, defined as “before age 22.”
 For instance, a 25-year old adult child who has suffered developmental delays from birth, or who became disabled as a result of an early childhood disease, is treated differently from a 25-year old adult child who, at age 25, is diagnosed for the first time with bipolar disorder or who suffers a traumatic brain injury.
-Those who had no documented impairments before age 22, and worked or went to college before mental illness or a motorcycle accident affected their functioning, may never be able to draw on a parent’s earnings record, even if they have always been dependent on their parents and unable to support themselves.
+Those who had no documented impairments before age 22, and worked or went to college before disability affected their functioning, may never be able to draw on a parent’s earnings record, even if they have always been dependent on their parents and unable to support themselves.

 Q: Is it true that adults receiving disability benefits can’t get married?

 A: No. Competent adults with disabilities may freely marry whomever they wish.
 Nevertheless, getting married can affect their benefits.For someone receiving adult Childhood Disability Benefits on a parent’s work record, marrying a non-disabled bride or groom ends the benefits.
 If the new spouse is also receiving work-record-based disability (or retirement) benefits, the couple will not lose the benefits each had while single.
 For adults with disabilities receiving only SSI (neither work history of their own nor a parent’s record to draw on), the income and assets of one spouse can affect the other’s SSI benefits, since the couple is treated as a unit.
-Even though common-law marriage is no longer recognized in Ohio, a couple holding themselves out as husband and wife may be treated as a married couple, which may affect the household’s SSI disability benefit levels.
+Even though common-law marriage is no longer recognized in Ohio, a couple holding themselves out as husband and wife may be treated as a married couple for benefits, which may affect the household’s SSI levels.